 To learn more about the state's smaller railroads please click here.
 This page is meant to help those researching jobs within the industry but also includes short descriptions and contact information for those companies that operate in Mississippi.
 Altogether, these railroads operate roughly 2,500 miles of track in Mississippi although at one time the state was home to nearly 4,400 miles.
 With a loss of about 46% of its rail infrastructure since the "Golden Years" of the 1920s this loss is about average in comparison to the declines other states have witnessed.
 For information about Mississippi railroads in terms of route mileage over the decades please have a look at the chart below.

 While Mississippi no longer features celebrated passenger trains of the South like the Abraham Lincoln, Crescent, City of New Orleans and Pan American Amtrak continues to operate the Crescent and City of New Orleans over Norfolk Southern and Canadian National trackage in the Magnolia State (the Sunset Limited used to stretch as far as western Florida and included four stops in Mississippi but has yet to resume service that far east since the Hurricane Katrina catastrophe).
 To learn more about some of these classic streamliners please click here.
-Additionally, to learn more about Amtrak's current services in Mississippi please click here to visit their website.

 In any event, if you tire of live freight trains or just aren't interested in that sort of thing Mississippi also includes several railroad museums.
 These include the Booneville Rails & Trails Museum, Gulfport Union Depot, Canton Train Museum, Crossroads Museum, Sam Wilhite Transportation Museum, McComb Depot, the Walter Valley Casey Jones Railroad Museum, Corinth Union Station, Meridian Freight House, and West Point Transportation Museum.
 Unfortunately, at the current time there are no excursion trains or tourist railroads currently operating in Mississippi.